dockersamples/docker-swarm-visualizer/README.md

 $ docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock visualizer-custom
 ```

+## Visualizer with basic auth
+Now, Visualizer has a basic auth.
+To give more data protection for your environment.

+Data Access can be made by Front-end using Username and Password check default credentials in src/controller/user.js
+Or set DEFAULT_USERNAME and DEFAULT_PASSWORD in your .env file.

+You can also use JWT Authentication sending POST Request to */auth* with username and password body, and use Token for API Requests.

+For API Requests using Token you need to use header:
+Authorization: Bearer <token>

+To active Visualizer Auth set ASK_CREDENTIALS=true in your .env file

 ## TODO:
 * Take out or fix how dist works